Cosmian/abe_gpsw/README.md

 Here, the use of axis allows to handle access policies encoded as CNF formulas.

-Contrarily to the `Department` axis, the `Security Level` axis is hierarchical: a user that posesses a key with an attribute `Security Level::high` will have access to data encrypted with any of the attributes of the `Security Level`.
+Contrarily to the `Department` axis, the `Security Level` axis is hierarchical: a user that possesses a key with an attribute `Security Level::high` will have access to data encrypted with any of the attributes of the `Security Level`.

 All unique attribute names (7 in the example above) are derived by concatenating the axis names and the possible values for that axis, and are assigned a unique attribute value: